-The World Organisation for Animal Health (OIE) and other national animal health organisations have maintained that, to date, there is no evidence that companion animals, including pets, play a role in the spread of the disease to humans.
+The World Organisation for Animal Health (OIE) and other national animal health organisations have maintained that, to date, there is no evidence that animals, including pets, have spread the disease to humans.

 Nonetheless, a precautionary approach should be adopted.
 These pets should be appropriately isolated from other pets with good biosecurity measures in place.